asseBadiane/kaikai-technical-test/README.md

 ## Contributeurs
 - Asse Badiane: Développeur principal (all parts implemented).

-## Contribution
-Fork the repo, create a branch, commit changes, and open a PR if needed.

 ## Licence
 This project is for Kaikai technical evaluation and is unlicensed for public use.